How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 • Take the Keikyu Airport Train to Shinagawa Station, where you’ll transfer to the Ueno Tokyo Line.
 It should take ¥500 and take 45 minutes.

-Ueno is good for those looking for…
+Ueno is Ideal for Those Looking for…

 • Budget hotel under US$100